 Adaptations and equipment

 If equipment or adaptations are required, an occupational therapy (OT) assessment may be of benefit.
-An occupation therapist can advise on suitable disability equipment or adaptations to make your life easier and help you to be as independent as possible.
+An occupational therapist can advise on suitable disability equipment or adaptations to make your life easier and help you to be as independent as possible.
 An OT looks at all aspects of your daily life to see what activities you find difficult and whether there’s another way you could do them.
 Following an OT assessment, a care plan should be agreed with you and a copy given to you.
 This will detail what needs you have and what could help to meet those needs.
 It will also explain what adaptations they’re going to recommend and why.

 Arranging your own OT assessment